pixiephreak/pixiephreak.github.io/README.md

 Changes to views/js/main.js are noted in comments.
 See lines:

 Lines 404-455 are borrowed from Cam's solution in the class videos, which was also posted on the Udacity forums.
-The appraoch disposed of dx approach, since the complicated code simply generated a pixel val and violates the DRY mantra.
-Changing the pizel val of the pizzas is simply achieved in changePizzaSizes with a switch statement.
+The new appraoch disposes of dx approach, since the complicated code simply generates a pixel val and violates the DRY concept.
+Changing the pixel val of the pizzas is simply achieved in changePizzaSizes with a switch statement.

+Lines 495-505
+Change querySelectorAll to getElementsByClassName to improve speed.
+Put items in global scope so code doesn't run with each funciton invocation.
+Avoid accessing dom elements uneccessarily in for loop.
+Cache items length to avoid calculating with each function call.
+Take phase out of for loop.

 **Development setup**